mehmetc/primo-explore-alternative-devenv/README.md

 ```js
 document.addEventListener("pnxBaseURLEvent", (e) => console.log(e))
 ```
-This will emit an event before the request and after the request.
+This will catch the emited "pnxBaseURLEvent" event before and after the request.